eisc0013/EduAssetTracker/README.md

    when covered with 3M Scotch Shipping Packaging Tape Heavy Duty.
   2020-11-21 The TMS Web Core Camera component reports cam.Paused == True at initialization so we ignore that and create our own paused variable.

+CI/CD Setup:
+  2020-11-27 I use WinSCP to automaticall upload the changed files.
+   This is the "Keeping remote directory up to date..." function in WinSCP.